 Kaplan Kirsch is reviewing the so-called “First Day Motions” filed in the proceeding, which set the initial rules for the proceeding and may have additional impacts on the airports where Spirit operates.
 It is important that airports at which Spirit operates move quickly to ensure their interests are protected throughout the proceeding, and particularly in these early stages where deadlines come fast, and the implications can be significant.

 As with the rental car bankruptcies during the early days of the COVID-19 pandemic, Kaplan Kirsch anticipates that several of our airport clients will ask that we assist them in creating a consortium of airports to broadly represent the interests of the airport industry throughout this proceeding.
 Consortia allow the costs of engaging bankruptcy counsel to be shared among multiple clients, and generally afford airports more leverage in bankruptcy proceedings.
-If you are interested in receiving more information about the Spirit bankruptcy or about a potential consortium, please contact Eric Smith or any Kaplan Kirsch attorney with whom you regularly work.
+If you are interested in receiving more information about the Spirit bankruptcy or about a potential consortium, please contact Eric Smith, Kirsten Crawford, Adam Gerchick, or any Kaplan Kirsch attorney with whom you regularly work.